MagdalenaS18/RBCProject/README.md

   - The application will start, and you can monitor the logs in the Run/Debug window.

 The backend runs on 'http://localhost:8080'.

+After running the backend application, run the code from `accountmysql.txt` in MySQL and then run the code from `transactionmysql.txt`.

 **Frontend Setup**